 Sometimes, however, a debtor who qualifies for Chapter 7 bankruptcy might be better served by filing a Chapter 13 matter.
-For instance, a Chapter 7 bankruptcy won’t help a debtor who is behind on a mortgage or vehicle payment (called secured debt) keep the property.
-A debtor must pay secured debt according to the contract terms; otherwise, the lender will foreclose on the house or repossess the car.
+For instance, a Chapter 7 bankruptcy won't help a debtor who is behind on a mortgage or vehicle payment (called secured debt) keep the property.
+According to the contract terms, a debtor must pay secured debt; otherwise, the lender will foreclose on the house or repossess the car.

 That's when Chapter 13 bankruptcy is a better bet.
 It gives a debtor three to five years to catch up on arrearages so the debtor can save the home or keep the car.

 A Chapter 13 zero percent plan is a repayment plan that doesn't pay any money to nonpriority unsecured debts, like credit card bills, personal loans, and medical balances.
 Most Chapter 13 filers with high incomes have disposable income that can (and must) be used to pay such creditors.